-We have 10 issued U.S. and 8 issued foreign patents, and pending U.S. and foreign patent applications including certain patent applications which VirnetX originally acquired from SAIC.
+We have 10 issued U.S. and 8 issued foreign patents, and pending U.S. and foreign patent applications including certain patent applications which VimetX originally acquired from SAIC.
 The term of the issued U.S. and foreign patents runs through 2019.
 Our patents embrace a unique set of functions relating to domain name system, or "DNS,"-based security mechanisms for real-time communication.
 If we believe that a third party is infringing on our intellectual property rights, we may negotiate with it in an attempt to terminate its infringement.
-If negotiation is unsuccessful or if we believe that legal action is more appropriate, we may bring a legal action against any party we believe to be infringing on our intellectual property rights so that we may properly protect our rights.
+If negotiation is unsuccessful or if we believe that legal action is more appropriate, we may bring a legal action against any party we believe to be infringing on our intellectual property rights.